Geelong’s drinking water is predominantly sourced from forested catchments on the upper Barwon and Moorabool rivers.

 Water is extracted from Barwon Downs under a groundwater extraction licence granted by Southern Rural Water.

-The Anglesea borefield comprises 7 bores across 2 sites.
-The bores tap into the Lower Eastern View Formation, a vast aquifer some 700 metres below the surface.
+The Anglesea borefield comprises seven bores across two sites.
+The bores tap into the Lower Eastern View Formation, a vast aquifer some 700 metres below ground.

-In times of drought, the borefield can supply up to 20 million litres a day, or around one-fifth of Geelong's demand.
+In times of drought, the borefield can supply up to 20 million litres a day (around one-fifth of Geelong's demand).

 Groundwater is pre-treated to remove dissolved minerals, and then piped to the Wurdee Boluc storage where it is mixed with other water sources.